In the last days, instruction will go forth from Zion...

-Rather, the Bible teaches that any and all forms of sexual immorality are a violation of the covenant of marriage which break the covenant.
-A Biblical example is when the children of Israel in the desert broke their covenant with God by acts of idolatry (spiritual adultery).
-Moses broke the tablets as a sign that the covenant had been broken.
-While reconciliation and restoration should ideally be pursued (as Moses did with God), unfortunately this is not always possible, and a divorce is necessary (as when God sent the Northern Kingdom of Israel away into exile, see Hosea 2:2-13).
+Rather, the Bible teaches that any and all forms of sexual immorality are a violation of the covenant of marriage and break the covenant.
+A Biblical example is when the children of Israel in the desert broke their covenant with God by worshipping the golden calf.
+This was an act of spiritual adultery, because of which Moses broke the tablets as a sign that the covenant had been broken.
+While reconciliation and restoration should ideally be pursued, as Moses did with God on behalf of Israel, unfortunately this is not always possible.
+A divorce is sometimes necessary, as when God separated himself from the Northern Kingdom of Israel and sent them away into exile (see Hosea 2:2-13).

 A: From your description, this church seems to be a Pentecostal or Charismatic church.
 A very few of these churches believe that speaking in tongues is necessary to salvation, many more believe that it is essential to a full Christian life, the sign of the presence of the Holy Spirit in the life of the believer.
 Since working in the church, even in the nursery, is an extension of the ministry of the church, they want to be sure that their workers share their doctrinal position and practice, even though speaking in tongues may or may not be required for church membership.